HarryLovesCode/Vulkan-API-Book/chap5/chap5.md

 }
 ```

-However, if we don't check for graphics and presenting support, this is a little pointless.
 To check if our queue supports graphics operations, we can check if the queue flag contains `VK_QUEUE_GRAPHICS_BIT`.
 You may or may not be aware that this can be done using the `&` operator.
 We can use the following syntax:

 ```cpp
 if ((QUEUE_FLAG & VK_QUEUE_GRAPHICS_BIT) != 0)
   // We support graphics operations!
 ```

-We'll also want to keep the index of the queue on hand for later.
-Make sure you have `uint32_t queueIndex;` defined somewhere in the class.
 Now, let's finish the body of the loop:

 ```cpp
 if ((queueProperties[i].queueFlags & VK_QUEUE_GRAPHICS_BIT) != 0) {